Azure/blackbelt-aks-hackfest/labs/day1-labs/04-deploy-app-aks.md

     web          LoadBalancer   10.0.54.206   52.165.235.114   8080:32404/TCP   5m
     ```

+         Refer the respective yaml files to understand how services got created as LoadBalancer and ClusterIP.

 * Browse to the External IP for your web application (on port 8080) and try the app

 > The public IP can take a few minutes to create with a new cluster.
 Sit back and relax.
 Maybe check Facebook.

+Now you have the SuperHero Rating App, which can be accessed via Internet from your AKS cluster.